scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material.
 If it cannot be resolved, the verification process fails.

-**Important:** An implication of the above procedure is that path segments MUST be verifiable at time of use.
+An implication of the above procedure is that path segments are verifiable at time of use.
 It is not enough to rely on path segments being verified on insert since TRC updates that change the root key can invalidate a certificate chain.

 ## Issuing Control Plane AS Certificates